-Various data services, running in the cloud and on premise, support some version of SQL.
+Various data services, running in the cloud and on-premise, support some version of SQL.
 That does not mean, however, that they are RDBMS.

-- Unlike an RDBMS, a SQL Service may or may not - Support ACID - Have a write-ahead transaction log (which allows you to recover at a point-in-time) - Use a b-tree data structure to manage its data - Have a query optimizer (SQL DML converted to mapreduce tasks) - Memory management sub-system (crash, ops ran out of memory) - Support mutable data sets - Manage data storage - ODBC/JDBC class library (reporting tool; multi-threaded consumers)
+- Unlike an RDBMS, a SQL Service may or may not - Support ACID - Have a write-ahead transaction log (which allows you to recover at a point-in-time) - Use a b-tree data structure to manage its data - Have a query optimizer (SQL DML converted to mapreduce tasks) - Memory management sub-system (crash, ops ran out of memory) - Support mutable data sets - ODBC/JDBC class library (multi-threaded consumers)